 The medical assistant must be a team player and work well with others.
 It’s not unusual for medical assistants to work alongside medical coding specialists who need help with submitting payments to insurance companies.
 Medical assistants may find themselves at the forefront of the office, setting appointments and contacting patients by phone with important health care information.

-Tips for Gaining These Skills
+Tips for Gaining Teamwork Skills

 The medical assistant learns a lot of social and patient interaction skills when attending a medical assistant program.
-However, some of the skills are learned on the job.
+However, some of the teamwork skills are learned on the job.
 As with any other type of career, the more the medical assistant works within the field, the better she or he will become.

 In order to become a successful medical assistant, you need the proper education, as well as continuing education.
 The medical assistant program that you choose will prepare you for the field of medical assisting.

 Once you have graduated from this medical assistant program, it is essential that you consider continuing education.
-Depending on where you live, continuing education may be required by law to perform certain tasks within the field.
+Depending on where you live, continuing education may be required by law to perform certain tasks within the health care field.

 No matter where you live, attaining continuing education is an important part of keeping up with your skills and knowledge within the field.
 As nurses and doctors need to continually take classes to keep themselves abreast of any changes, medical assistants must also do the same.